interchainio/funding/README.md

 Financing Agreements between Applicants and the Interchain Foundation can be of the following types:
  * **Service Agreement** - This type is the most common, with payments based on clear fulfillment of deliverables.
- * **Grants** - This format is used when deliverables are less clear or work is part of a larger ongoing process with potentially many stake holders.
+ * **Grants** - This type of financing is preferred if deliverables are less discrete, if proposed work is part of an ongoing process or multi-stakeholder system where ICF oversight will have little effect on the outcome.
  * **Investment** - This is the least common format and occurs when there is exceptional alignment between a project and the Interchain Foundation's Mission and Vision.

 ## Funded Projects